HappyTa/DS_Individual_Project/README.md

 * Other_Sales
 * Global_Sales

-The objective of this project is to answers these 3 question:
+The objective of this project is to answer these 3 questions:
 1. Does a platform affect game sales?
-2. Which column affect sales the most?
+2. Which column in my data set has the biggest affect on global sales?
 3. Which year has the highest amount of game sales?

 The dataset can be found at [kaggle](https://www.kaggle.com/datasets/gregorut/videogamesales) [1].